 Using a Community Grant, the local environment has been improved by resident volunteers working with professional guidance to adopt a neglected, local Orchard by pruning existing trees and planting more varieties plus adding wildflowers to create a spectacular Spring bloom together with the cherry tree blossom.
 This area is a refuge for the endangered Hedgehog.
 The residents have also adopted a neglected alley formerly used for fly-tipping and drug abuse to create an all weather surface suitable for disabled users and baby buggies.
 The street lighting has been adapted to cover the area all-night.
 The alley has been gardened by resident volunteers and was selected for a prestigious Community award.
-The Beck which borders the University and UTC is being monitored by the Environment Agency at the instigation of the WVCG.
+The Beck which borders the University and UTC is being monitored for water quality/wildlife habitat by the Environment Agency at the instigation of the WVCG.

 The WVCG has been awarded "Most Cared for Neighbourhood" 2018 & 2019 by the Scarborough Gardening Awards team and also received an award from the Britain/Yorkshire in Bloom scheme by the RHS.
 A community designed and assembled mosaic art installation has received a runner-up NYCC Community Project Award Oct 2019.
 Work is on-going to enhance the Outdoor Art installation with community projects by local college students and with landscaping support from Scarborough BC.
 The "Weaponness Window" brings together the local community in the spirit of the Jo Cox Foundation.

 A local disused field has received approval for a Public Right of Way following years of lobbying and 137 commemorative trees have been planted to acknowledge the loss of civilian lives during the outbreak of WW1 in Scarborough & Whitby 16th Dec 1914.
 Local residents have also planted hedging to protect residents living rooms from the intrusive traffic headlights of vehicles leaving the local Sports Centre.